Daniela Lalita: Musical style

-Daniela Lalita's musical style has been described by critics as a fusion of several genres, including folktronica, art pop, experimental electronic, post-industrial, electroacoustic, and experimental folk.
-It features energetic club music elements with raw, hard beats and menacing synthesizer sounds as well as traditional pop music aspects, creating a musical sound that lacks the traditional verse-chorus form.
-This new style stems from a tradition shaped by the labels and collectives PC Music, founded by A.G.
-Cook, and NUXXE, whose co-founder Sega Bodega co-produced Lalita's single "Tenía Razón".
+Daniela Lalita's musical style has been described by critics as a fusion of several genres, including folktronica, art pop, experimental electronic, avant-pop, Latin pop, electroacoustic, industrial, dark pop, and experimental folk.
+It blends energetic club beats and pop elements, avoiding traditional verse-chorus structures, and is influenced by labels like PC Music and NUXXE, whose co-founder Sega Bodega co-produced Lalita's single "Tenía Razón".
+Lalita's music is seen as part of a global trend toward a return to tradition in electronic music, in which DJs and producers of club music are increasingly drawing on folkloric and centuries-old musical traditions.